 You can see in the above photo that the garlic is golden brown, but not dark brown.
 If it starts to get too dark, it will taste burnt and bitter.
 Make sure to stay near the stove, don’t wander off, or it might burn.

 Can this recipe be made ahead of time?

 No, this recipe is best made fresh and eaten right away.
 The flavor and texture are best when this pasta is fresh.

 Gluten Free Garlic Spaghetti (Spaghetti Aglio e Olio).

-- Place the garlic in a small frying pan with the olive oil and cook over medium low heat until it is a lovely shade of golden brown.
-You don’t want to overcook it, if it gets too dark you have to start over because it tastes yucky.
+- Place the garlic in a large skillet with the olive oil and cook over medium low heat until it is a lovely shade of golden brown.
+You don’t want to overcook it, if it gets too dark you have to start over because it will taste burnt.

 When the garlic is done to your liking, throw in about a 1/4 cup of the boiling pasta water to stop the garlic from cooking more.
 Add the salt, buttery spread, and red pepper flakes.
 Stir.

 When your pasta is done, drain it and add it to the skillet.
 Use tongs to toss the spaghetti so that it gets coated with the garlic mixture.

 Serve with gluten free bread or a green salad.